 Part of the attractiveness of Chinese finance is that the loans are offered at subsidised and relatively low interest rates14 and with a maturity of 15 years or more.
 China Exim Bank is an export credit agency, rather than a development agency.
 It offers loans on a bilateral basis and evaluates the level of concession taking into account the nature of the projects.
 The bank’s competitive edge is that it allows countries that do not have enough financial guarantees to use their natural resources as collateral for infrastructure development.
 This funding model, known as the ‘Angola model’,15 has come in for serious criticism, as the resource-backed loans are seen, among other things, as reinforcing the ‘resource curse’ of recipient economies.

 Other sources of Chinese finance have also emerged over the past decade.
 The China-Africa Development Fund (CADFund) was set up in 2007 with an initial size of US$5bn.
 By 2018, the CADFund had grown to US$10bn and had invested more than US$4.6bn in over 90 projects in 36 African countries.
-CADFund projects are expected to boost local exports by US$5.8bn and create local tax revenue of US$1bn.16
+CADFund projects are expected to boost local exports by US$5.8bn and create local tax income of US$1bn.16

 While China’s infrastructure investments on the continent have assisted a number of African states to overcome their dependency on conditional foreign assistance and follow a non-interference clause, a frequent criticism is that such projects have produced little real benefit for local economies while increasing their debt burden.
 However, infrastructure investments, coupled with the establishment of Special Economic Zones (SEZs) in a number of African countries, could encourage positive spill-overs and unlock economic potential in value-adding industries across the continent.